 Lord, these are our sisters and brothers too, help us to do what we can to care and to ensure adequate support.

-Lord in Your mercy Hear our prayer
+Lord in Your mercy

 We look to the day when all of creation will be set free from decay to enter into the glorious freedom of the children of God.